Sakura Pigma Micron Pens

 3. The hard ridge is gone now, so it doesn't hurt the index finger.

-And the further discovery of clips for the Pigma holder allows me to carry them in the pocket as before.
-(These clips are even harder to find than the holders).
+And the further discovery of clips for the Pigma holder lets me carry them in the pocket as before.
+(The clips are even harder to find than the holders).

-I could get subtle line variation with just the FINE tip, but I settled on three sizes so I could get a wider range of line widths:
+I could get subtle line variation with just the FINE tip, but with these three sizes so I can get a wider range of line widths:

 08 for broad lines